BDC Hamburger Icon

 An expert’s take: What you should do right now

-“At a minimum, have an inventory of what your assets are, and make sure it’s up to date,” he said.
+“At a minimum, have an inventory of what your assets are and make sure it’s up to date,” Russo advised.
 That’s something you could knock off in less than an hour.

 Once you’ve done that, consider following the steps above to create an actionable plan for your business.

-“Have an updated planning review session once per year,” Russo said.
+“Have an updated planning review session once per year,” Russo recommended.
 “Ideally, every quarter.”

 The best action you can take, says Russo, is to weave disaster preparedness into the fabric of your business like the company in Houston did.